lemlac/mulem/docs/reference.md

 - `lhs: T = rhs` — explicit-type declaration
 - `lhs as rhs` — inline for `:=` but returns the assigned value instead of being void; the operands are inverted (variable goes on the right); creates an immutable variable by default *(See [Inline Binding](#Inline-Binding).)*

-Operators that return the same type as their left-hand side have assignment alternatives by adding an equals sign `=` after it.
-This sets a variable based on its previous value.
+Some operators have assignment alternatives by adding an equals sign `=` after it.
+These are reserved for the operators that aren't keywords and return the same type as their left-hand side  This sets a variable based on its previous value.
 The left-hand side must be an already defined variable.
 If it's immutable, then this is the same as shadowing it.
 If it's mutable, then the value is mutated. *(See [Mutability(#Mutability-mu).)* All of these are void statements, i.e. they return nothing and should only be used in an expression by themselves.

 - `lhs += rhs` — `lhs = lhs + rhs` — increment
 - `lhs -= rhs` — `lhs = lhs - rhs` — decrement